Last updated on May 15, 2024

-This still applies to today since these cards will never see another printing thanks to Wizard’s policy on the reserved list.
+This still applies today since these cards will never see another printing thanks to Wizard’s policy on the Reserved List policy.
 There are expensive commons with unexplained value.
-With Modern Horizons 2 and, more specifically, Garth One-Eye, the community is finding that we can still play with some of their effects, even if it’s not in their original form.
+With Modern Horizons 2 and, more specifically, Garth One-Eye, the community has found that we can still play with some of their effects, even if it’s not in their original form.

 For the same reasons as the dual lands, Mox Ruby and Mox Jet seem to be the most expensive of the Moxes.
 Getting free mana the same turn you can also drop a land is nothing to sneeze at, no matter the color.